stoermelder/vcvrack-packone/docs/MidiCat.md

 - Parameter changes are not reported back to the plugin-host by default if MIDI-CAT is used in a plugin-version of VCV Rack.
 A context menu optionis available to enable this behavior - it might cause higher CPU usage of the plugin (since v2.2.0).

-- MIDI-CAT can receive MIDI System Reset messages: For mapping-slots with input-mode "Pickup (snap)" it resets the mapping and the parameter can be picked up again.
+- MIDI-CAT can receive MIDI System Reset messages: For mapping-slots with input-mode **Pickup (snap)** it resets the mapping and the parameter can be picked up again.
 This can be useful for switching MIDI controller presets (since v2.2.0).

 ### MEM-expander